-The phase one application will ask for basic information, such as the identification of your faculty mentor, a brief description of your project, and an uploaded .pdf of your Bio Sheet from Bearings.
+The phase one application will ask for basic information, such as the identification of your faculty mentor and a brief description of your project.
 This application will trigger an e-mail to be sent to your mentor with instructions on how he or she can upload your letter of support by the phase two deadline.

-The phase two application will ask for additional personal information and will require you to upload your full project description, budget (if applicable), and Bearings transcript.
+The phase two application will ask for additional personal information and will require you to upload your full project description, budget (if applicable), and an unofficial academic history from Polaris.